meteor-utilities/avatar/README.md

 ```

 **Linked Services/Accounts:**
 By default, the Meteor accounts system creates a separate user account for each service you login with.
 In order to merge those accounts together, you'd need to use a package like [accounts-meld](https://atmospherejs.com/splendido/accounts-meld) or [link-accounts](https://atmospherejs.com/bozhao/link-accounts).
-In the future, the plan is to add UI to allow the user to select which avatar they want to use and/or upload their own image.

 Credits
 -------